Frank-Belanger/Frank-Belanger/README.md

 ![Postman](https://img.shields.io/badge/Postman-FF6C37?style=flat&logo=postman&logoColor=red)

 ### **I’m currently working on:**
-⚙ Github profile readme automation
+A small app to fetch boardgame prices on my wishlist!

 ### **I’m currently learning:**
-🧠 Machine learning / AI
+⚙ Devops and automation

 ---
 ### **You should see my latest work**